Rescue addiction & enabling made Teri Finneren and the animals in her care the losers in a quasi-pyramid scheme

 MESA, Arizona––The January 15, 2019 discovery of multiple skeletal remains of small dogs in the feces-strewn home of of Tiggy Town Senior Dog Rescue operator Theresa Deanne (Teri) Finneren caused dog and cat rescuers, veterinary clinics, and animal shelters throughout Maricopa County, Arizona and as far away as Los Angeles to frantically query one another as to whether anyone knew what became of dozens of special-needs animals that they entrusted to Finneren’s care in recent years.

-Finneren received animals from––among many other organizations––the Arizona Humane Society, the Casa Grande Animal Care & Adoption Center, and Old Poodle Consulting & Associates.
+Finneren received animals from––among many other organizations––the Arizona Humane Society, the Casa Grande Animal Care & Adoption Center, and through the Old Poodle Consulting & Associates Shelter Network Alliance.

 Everyone & their dogs